 These changes include the implementation of a hybrid teaching approach during 2020/21.
 Detailed information on all changes is available at: https://www.surrey.ac.uk/coronavirus/course-changes.
 This webpage sets out information relating to general University changes, and will also direct you to consider additional specific information relating to your chosen programme.

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 Students will be expected to demonstrate their understanding of how politics shapes and influences theatre, performance and dramatic texts.
-Areas of study may include agit-prop, LGBTQ, and feminist theatre, Littlewood and Theatre Workshop, Brecht, the ‘American Dream’.
+Areas of study may include agit-prop, Ensemble, global, LGBTQ, and feminist theatres.

 Guildford School of Acting

 JACs code: W471